-The number of Indigenous Australians in the health workforce has increased

-In Tasmania, the number of Indigenous Australians in the health workforce increased from 222 in 2006 to 390 in 2016.
-The rate per 10,000 population increased from 133 to 166 between 2006 and 2016.
+The number of Indigenous Australians in the health workforce has increased In the Australian Capital Territory, the number of Indigenous Australians in the health workforce increased between 2006 and 2016, and the rate per 10,000 population increased in 2016 after falling in 2011.
 Indigenous Australians in the health workforce, 2006-2016

-Source: HPF Table D3.12.13-ABS and AIHW analysis of 2006, 2011 and 2016 Census data.
+Source: HPF Table D3.12.13-ABS and AlHW analysis of 2006, 2011 and 2016 Census data.

 More information

 Website

 Aboriginal and Torres Strait Islander Health Performance Framework information is now available on indigenoushpf.gov.au.
 This includes interactive data visualisations with more information for states and territories.

 National summary report

 Aboriginal and Torres Strait Islander Health Performance Framework 2020 summary report.